 - Challenges describe the nature and extent of affordable housing needs and your vision for addressing these needs, and if applicable, economic development needs.
 (Question 10a) - Financing Gaps Discuss financing that is missing or not available at appropriate rates and terms.
-(Question 10b) - An Applicant will score more favorably if it clearly aligns its proposed CMF Award activities with the identified affordable housing needs.
+(Question 10b) - An Applicant will score more favorably if it clearly aligns its proposed CMF Award activities with the affordable housing needs and financing gaps it identifies in its Application.